 Obtaining a business Sponsor Licence is far from a straightforward process involving referencing not only UK Immigration Law but also lengthy supplementary guidance notes from the Home Office.

-An application for a Tier 2 & 5 Sponsor Licence must be submitted online and must be supported by documentation which satisfies the Home Office that the business is operating lawfully in the UK.
+An application for a Skilled Worker or Temporary Worker Sponsor Licence must be submitted online and must be supported by documentation that satisfies the Home Office that the business is operating lawfully in the UK.
 The documentation required by the Home Office depends on the type of organisation and which categories the application is being made for.

 The Home Office’s guidance, which is regularly updated, is contained in numerous documents and information is not always easy to find.
 Our expert business immigration team are regularly instructed by different types of organisations and are familiar with the documents required in support of Sponsor Licence applications.
 Our team can assist you in submitting a properly executed application for a Sponsor Licence and ensure that you are aware of your sponsor duties before you make the commitment to become a Home Office Sponsor.